wasit7/monadsquishy/experiments/README.md

 While the Monad handles atomic state, the **Squishy Engine** serves as the orchestration layer, managing execution across high-volume datasets using two key strategies to ensure scalability:

 1.  **Parallel Execution:** The engine bypasses the Python Global Interpreter Lock (GIL) via `pandarallel`.
 It implements a scatter-gather architecture that partitions the DataFrame based on available CPU cores, serializes the Monadic logic, and executes transformations in true parallel processes.
 2.  **Dual Observability (Tuple-Unpacking):** Standard map functions return a single value.
-The Squishy Engine's internal processor returns a composite data structure, segregating the **Signal** (The clean Silver Layer DataFrame for analysts) from the **Noise** (The Control Plane Logs for engineers).
+The Squishy Engine internal processor returns a composite data structure, segregating the **Signal** (The clean Silver Layer DataFrame for analysts) from the **Noise** (The Control Plane Logs for engineers).
 This ensures analytics tables remain pristine while engineers retain full visibility into data attrition.

 -----